 The Department of Art & Art History at the University of Mississippi is committed to developing a foundation for understanding art history and studio art methodologies through focus on hands-on, practical, and theoretical approaches.
 The department promotes a broad, yet thorough education in the arts in a Liberal Arts context, that through undergraduate and graduate programs yield highly qualified life-long learners with effective creative problem solving, critical thinking, visual and verbal and written communication skills.
 It also serves the educational needs of studio art and art history majors and a diverse clientele, while recognizing the value of the individual.
 It supports a highly qualified faculty and staff while providing an environment that encourages scholarly and creative development.
 New technology is integrated into an atmosphere that stresses effective technical skills, and creates a community of individuals who provide service to their discipline and the larger community through the application and dissemination of expertise and knowledge.

-The Department of Art & Art History at the University of Mississippi was established in 1948, one hundred years after the University first offered a session.
+The Department of Art & Art History at the University of Mississippi was established in 1948, one hundred years after the University first offered classes.
 The Department was the result of years of effort by then Chancellor J. D. Williams who was awarded a grant from the General Education Board, a branch of the Rockefeller Foundation, to study the feasibility of an art school in Mississippi.
-The result was that the first public art department in the state was located at “Ole Miss” because of the success of the liberal arts department.
+The result was that the first public art department in the state was located at the University of Mississippi because of the success of the liberal arts departments.

 In 1981, the Board of Trustees of the Mississippi Institutions of Higher Learning assigned to the Department the mission role to develop art within the state and to become nationally competitive.
 In 1982, the Department received initial accreditation from the National Association of Schools of Art and Design (NASAD).